GrzywN/intro-section-with-dropdown-navigation-main/docs/thiscommit.md

-- Added rotation for arrows in dropdown menu
+- Added extra transitions for dropdown menus on mobile and desktop devices